 By STEVE SZKOTAK

-“I am a firm believer in the freedom to express our individual rights, which include flying the flag that we decide to fly,” said Philip Way, a Civil War re-enactor who turned out for the late-summer rally clad in a Confederate wool uniform.
-“That’s freedom to me.”
+"I am a firm believer in the freedom to express our individual rights, which include flying the flag that we decide to fly," said Philip Way, a Civil War re-enactor dressed in a Confederate wool uniform despite the summer temperatures.
+"That's freedom to me."

-“These are the things that make Lexington what it is,” she said.
-“The Confederate flag is part of our heritage.”
+"These are the things that make Lexington what it is," said Knight, who didn't participate in the rally.
+"The Confederate flag is part of our heritage."

-The complaints convinced city leaders they should have clear guidelines governing the flying of flags and banners on light poles, Ellestad said.
+Such complaints convinced city leaders that they should have clear guidelines governing the flying of flags and banners on light poles, Ellestad said.

-Heritage groups such as Sons of Confederate Veterans said the restrictions on the flying of the Confederate flag in Lexington are especially painful because of the two military leaders’ strong ties here.
+But heritage groups like the Sons of Confederate Veterans argued that restrictions on the flying of the Confederate flag in Lexington are especially painful because of the two military leaders' strong ties here.

 The NAACP launched an economic boycott of South Carolina in 1999 about the Confederate flag that flew atop the Statehouse dome and in the chambers of the House and Senate.
 A compromise in 2000 moved the flag to a monument outside the Statehouse.
 The group's president says the flag is a symbol of slavery and segregation.